matthew9671/Presimation/Docs/project_walkthrough.md

 When the user switches between the interchangable fields, the handles on the objects should also change accordingly.
 ####Pointer tool
 Click on any existing object (including pointers) to create a pointer to that object.
 Pointers can be dereferenced by a Do Block called get object.
 The default setting to the Do Block is follow the pointers to the end until you get a non-pointer, but we can make this adjustable.
 Another Do Block that you use on the pointer all the time is increment/decrement.
 The pointer is on the entire series of objects, so incrementing it will cause it to go to the next object in the list.
-If there are no more objects it will either do nothing or go back to the first element by setting. __***Needs more thought***__
+If there are no more objects it will either do nothing or go back to the first element by setting. (__***More thoughts needed***__)
 ####Group tool
 Drag-select (or circle-select) a group of objects to create a group object.
 The group object has a lot of applications: